 Support for the artificial head comes from a stem placed in the cavity of the femur.
 The most commonly used in Ireland today are those with a metal ball and a polyethylene (‘poly’) cup.
 Hips can be implanted as an all ceramic combination or just a ceramic femoral head.

 There is however one other option: the ceramicised metal ball and poly cup.
 The ceramicised ball is created by heating metal to high temperatures, converting the surface layer into a ceramic.

 The best choice balances the latest technology with a proven track record.

 To clarify which is the best option surgeons worldwide have been collecting data on patients after hip replacement in joint registries.
-Data from one of these, the Australian Joint Registry, shows that after ten years ceramicised metal on poly joints require revision (replacement) in 3.3 per cent of cases whereas for metal on poly the figure is 4.3 per cent.
-Hips comprising ceramic on poly had a 4.6 per cent revision rate and ceramic on ceramic 5.1 per cent.
-Similar trends are seen in registries world wide.
+Data from one of these, the Australian Joint Registry, shows that after ten years ceramicised metal on poly joints require revision (replacement) in 3.3% of cases whereas for metal on poly the figure is 4.3%.
+Hips comprising ceramic on poly had a 4.6% revision rate and ceramic on ceramic 5.1%.
+Worldwide registries see similar trends.